mikaellum/mikaellum/README.md

 This repository houses highlights from the acoustic engineering tools present within this personal github account.
-Highlights from other repository heads is not displayed here.
+Highlights from other repository heads are not displayed here.

 ### Author